gcaddick/ASHT/README.md

 calls and usage of the root account.
 For finding the correct pattern for each metric filter, I used [Fugue](https://docs.fugue.co/FG_R00055.html), which gave a step by step for setting the filter and alarm but I used it for the pattern.
 However the pattern was not the right syntax and that's where I found this [stackoverflow](https://stackoverflow.com/questions/63668422/getting-invalidparameterexception-while-trying-to-setup-cloudwatch-log-filter-vi) resource to edit the patterns to work.
 I am not
-100% sure I have set up the filter and alarm correctly, but the root usage works as mentioned earlier, this was done by using [this recource](https://docs.fugue.co/FG_R00062.html).
+100% sure I have set up the filter and alarm correctly, but the root usage works as mentioned earlier *(and now no mfa has been tested and works)* , this was done by using
+[this recource](https://docs.fugue.co/FG_R00062.html).
 At the moment, they are set up to a period of 60s and threshold set to 0.
 When the alarm goes into alarm state, this is sent to a SNS topic which a temporary email is subscribed to and therefore gets an email notification.